Azure-Samples/azure-messaging-replication-dotnet/functions/config/ServiceBusCopy/README.md

 To learn how you can monitor your replication app, please refer to the [monitoring section](https://docs.microsoft.com/azure/azure-functions/configure-monitoring?tabs=v2) of the Azure Functions documentation.

-A particularly useful visual tool for monitoring replication tasks is the Application Insights [Application Map](https://docs.microsoft.com/azure/azure-monitor/app/app-map), which is automatically generated from the captured monitoring information and allows exploring the reliability and performance of the replication task sosurce and target transfers.
+A particularly useful visual tool for monitoring replication tasks is the Application Insights [Application Map](https://docs.microsoft.com/azure/azure-monitor/app/app-map), which is automatically generated from the captured monitoring information and allows exploring the reliability and performance of the replication task source and target transfers.

 For immediate diagnostic insights, you can work with the [Live Metrics](https://docs.microsoft.com/azure/azure-monitor/app/live-stream) portal tool, which provides low latency visualization of log details.